joshuaprince/CoordinateOffset/docs/Testing.md

 * Warden
   * Verify in survival mode that a sound/vibration particle visibly moves towards the Warden's head.
 * Creaking
-  * Verify that by hitting a creaking, particles fly between the creaking and its creaking heart located nearby.
+  * Visit a pale garden (`/locate biome minecraft:pale_garden`).
+Verify that by hitting a creaking, particles fly between the creaking and its creaking heart located nearby.

 Multiplayer Tests
 -----------------